vinkodlak/rigpro.consulting/src/pages/workflow/index.md

       to track wireline activities throughout the project.
 Enjoy the benefits of the world's most advanced wireline QC platform on your project, free of charge* (applies to two desktop and two mobile licenses).
 Click [here](https://www.rigpro.earth) to find out more about the RIGPRO QAQC Platform.
-    description: Setting the cornerstone to systematically monitor wireline activities.
+    description: 'Setting the cornerstone to systematically monitor wireline activities. '
     image: /img/07_RIGPRO_SOFTWARE_PROJECT_CREATED.jpg
     title: RIGPRO Software - Project Created
   - body: >-